denniszielke/adventure-day-agent/README.md

 ```

-## Test API for Challenge 1
+## Test API for Phase 1

-Go to directory src-agents/challenge1
+Go to directory src-agents/phase1

 Start up the agent api
 ```